MetaMask/SIPs/SIPS/sip-2.md

 #### Manifest

-This SIP proposes to add a new permission to the Snap Manifest named `snap:keyring`.
+This SIP proposes to add a new permission to the Snap Manifest named `snap_keyring`.
 The permission would describe the allowed keyring capabilities of the snap.

 > The schema for the permission [can be found in assets](../assets/sip-2/permission.schema.json).